• Features

 • Objective of your post: What do you hope to accomplish?
 Boost brand awareness?
 Increase traffic to your online store?
 Educate your followers?

 A top-notch social media marketing strategy will no doubt include a presence on Instagram.
 In order to increase your chances of achieving success and reaching your individual goals, it’s important to consider the timing of your posts carefully.
-Spontaneity has its place in marketing but is generally best avoided when it comes to businesses posting on social media networks!

-By being consistent with the timing of your posts, your followers will get in the habit of seeing you appear in their feed.
+By being consistent with the timing of your Instagram posts, your followers will get in the habit of seeing you appear in their feed.
 This in turn can help to build not just brand awareness but trust.
-Then, because you’re sharing useful, compelling content, they’ll be more apt to engage with your account in the form of likes, comments, and shares.
+Then, because you’re sharing useful, compelling content, they’ll be more apt to engage with your Instagram account in the form of likes, comments, and shares.

 And remember, more engagement = a stronger relationship with your audience plus more authenticity in the eyes of Instagram!